BigWigsMods/oRA3/modules/Cooldowns/README.md

 ## API:

- `oRA3CD:RegisterDisplayType(displayName, displayDescription, constructorFunc, displayVersion, optionsTable)`: Registers a display constructor which returns a new instance of the display.
+ `oRA3CD:RegisterDisplayType(typeName, displayName, displayDescription, displayVersion, constructorFunc, optionsTable)`: Registers a display constructor which returns a new instance of the display.

  - `oRA3CD:GetPlayerFromGUID(guid)`: returns player name and class